Eddy12597/NsPyre/README.md

 `ti_system.py`: ti nspire calculator and system api for system info / time, as well as storing and retrieving variables and lists to and from the ti nspire calculator page.

+### Utils

+`log.py`: simple logging library, capable of different levels, incremental results, and log level filtering

+`format.py`: string format libraray, provides a `substr` method (equivalent to `String.substring` in Java) and `F` method for f-string emulation in micropython 3.4.0

 ### Python-based virtual OS

 `filesys.py`: stores the tree-node like structure for a file system. serves as 'backend' for the OS